The ultimate guide to the best credit card combinations

 Maximize bonus categories

-If you’re OK with earning different types of rewards and want to make sure you’re maximizing all your purchases, you can set up your card portfolio with cards that earn bonus points in the categories you spend the most in.
+If you’re OK with earning different types of rewards and want to make sure you’re maximizing all your purchases, you can set up your card portfolio with cards that earn bonus points or miles in the categories you spend the most in.

 Woman at a coffee shop